thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 The best part of Angular 2 Animation design is that the **component->template->animation** binding solution
 <u>decouples</u> the animation from the component internals and uses the template as the binding bridge.
 The developer
-decides which component properties should bind to which animation triggers, then simply sets the *state* values accordingly.
+decides which component properties should bind to which animation triggers, then simply uses the possible property values to set the *state* values accordingly.

+> In most cases, you will never need to write JavaScript animation logic.

 All the mechanics of preparing and managing the animations in hidden from the developer.
 This separation of concerns provides HUGE benefits to allow developers to easily use Angular 2 Animations with custom architectures & custom implementations.